HDFGroup/hsds/docs/usecases/extract_three_dimensional_subset.rst

 Main Success Scenario
 ---------------------
-1. The user "connects" to the hsds data service endpoint
+1. The user "connects" to the HSDS data service endpoint

    1a.
-The user may determine the bounds and or data set of interest either by querying the hsds service end-point or through some other means
+The user may determine the bounds and or data set of interest either by querying the HSDS service end-point or through some other means

-2. The user requests a subset of the data set based on a set of index parameters. e.g. conn_handle.tasmax[2:4, 2:4, 2:4]].
+2. The user requests a subset of the data set based on a set of index parameters. e.g. conn_handle.tasmax[2:4, 2:4, 2:4].
 3. The HSDS service returns JSON to the client based on the parameters and indices determined above
-4. The user's client accepts the JSON data from the hsds service and loads it into the appropriate data structure for the application used by the user's client.
+4. The user's client accepts the JSON data from the HSDS service and loads it into the appropriate data structure for the application used by the user's client.